 Marcel Proust once famously said, “The real voyage of discovery consists not in seeking new landscapes, but in having new eyes.”
 While traveling solo can be a very enjoyable experience, traveling with an experienced guide can open our eyes in new ways to details we never would have noticed alone.
 Such details can turn a trip from merely enjoyable to downright transformative.

 The Peruvian Amazon is not a place many foreigners go off to explore by themselves—and with good reason.
 At first glance, the dense South American jungle can appear impenetrable.
-Left to our own devices, we may hear a few birds in the distance, but perhaps not see a single animal.
-But a great guide can show us the path and reveal to us that right there within our line of vision, there is a gorgeous tree snake wound around a branch, a sleeping sloth and a timid monkey in the canopy, and 12 different insect species on the ground and camouflaged in tree bark next to us.
+Left to our own devices, we may hear a few birds in the distance or see them flying overhead but perhaps not spot a single mammal or reptile.
+But a great guide can show us the path and reveal to us that right there within our line of vision, there is a gorgeous tree snake wound around a branch, a sleeping sloth and a timid monkey in the canopy, and 12 different insect species on the ground or camouflaged in tree bark next to us.

-Now a field expert, Renzo worked tirelessly as a researcher on conservation projects and as a naturalist/bird guide in Brazil’s Pantanal, the Caribbean coast of Colombia, the Ecuadorian cloud forest, and also in Cuba, but was always drawn to the intense biodiversity and biomass of the Upper Amazon rain forest.
-Realizing his great love of birds at the early age of 13, he is currently a board member of the Peru Bird Records Committee (PRBC) and has seen more than 1,500 bird species in his native country.
+Now a field expert, Renzo worked tirelessly as a researcher on conservation projects and as a naturalist/bird guide in Brazil’s Pantanal, the Caribbean coast of Colombia, the Ecuadorian cloud forest, and also in Cuba.
+But he was always drawn to the intense biodiversity and biomass of the Upper Amazon rain forest.
+Realizing his great love of birds at the early age of 13, Renzo is currently a board member of the Peru Bird Records Committee and has seen more than 1,500 bird species in his native country.

-When asked on this Daily Dose of Nature webinar to share what he felt the “heart” of the Amazon was, Renzo began by sharing that the Amazon is unique in the way that it welcomes visitors.
-“It’s the air—the temperature and the humidity makes it very different to breathe.
+When asked during this Daily Dose of Nature webinar to share what he felt the “heart” of the Amazon was, Renzo began by sharing that the Amazon is unique in the way that it welcomes visitors.
+“It’s the air—the temperature and the humidity.
 It receives you as soon as you get out of the plane.
 It embraces you, like you are in a cloud.”
-He then goes on to passionately speak of “dynamic balance”.
+He goes on to passionately speak of the area’s “dynamic balance.”
 The amount of energy flow being exchanged is tangible, he says, if you pay attention.
-There is a whole world under the water surface, fish chasing each other, snakes swimming and even mating in the current, light changing constantly.
+And there is a whole world under the water’s surface: fish chasing each other, snakes swimming and even mating in the current, light changing constantly.

-The richness of exploring with a talented, passionate guide such as Renzo goes beyond the trails.
-Even when you are enjoying sunset views from the open-air top deck, sipping a refreshing drink made of regional fruits or pisco (Peru’s famous national brandy) Renzo will captivate you with tales of the Amazon.
-Imagine hearing that in some parts of Peru, dragonflies are considered evil and are associated with sorcery, and that there are indigenous communities who believe that the act of being photographed steals their soul.
+Exploring the Amazon with a talented, passionate guide like Renzo goes beyond the skiff rides and jungle walks.
+Even while simply enjoying sunset views from the open-air top deck, sipping a refreshing drink made of regional fruits or pisco (Peru’s famous national brandy), Renzo captivates you with tales of the Amazon.
+Imagine hearing that in some parts of Peru, dragonflies are considered evil and are associated with sorcery, or that there are Indigenous communities that believe that the act of being photographed steals your soul.
 Or that a distant bird sound (ay ay, ma ma) is actually thought to be two small children who didn’t listen to their mother and are now lost in the jungle.